 The Skullcandy Dime True Wireless are slightly better truly wireless headphones than the Skullcandy Jib True Wireless.
 The Dime have a more neutral sound profile, which some users may prefer, and have a stable in-ear fit.
 However, the Jib are more comfortable and can isolate more ambient noise around you.
 Their overall battery performance is better, too.

 The Skullcandy Dime True Wireless are more versatile truly wireless headphones than the OnePlus Buds Z Truly Wireless.
 The Skullcandy have a more neutral sound profile out-of-the-box, which some users may prefer, and can passively block out more ambient noise around you.
 However, the OnePlus are designed to work with compatible OnePlus phones, so you can't use their controls with another device.
 That said, they're more comfortable, have an auto-off timer to help conserve their battery life, and have a bass-heavy sound, which is sure to please fans of EDM and hip-hop.

-The AirPods Pro Truly WIreless are better truly wireless headphones than the Skullcandy Dime Truly Wireless.
-The Apple are more comfortable, feel better-built, have an active noise cancelling (ANC) which does an excellent job of blocking out noise around you and have a better battery performance.
+The AirPods Pro Truly WIreless are better truly wireless headphones than the Skullcandy Dime True Wireless.
+The Apple are more comfortable, feel better-built, have an active noise cancelling (ANC) feature that does a great job of blocking out noise around you, and have a better battery performance.
 They also have an H1 chip so that you can seamlessly pair them with Apple devices.
 However, the Skullcandy's mic has a better recording quality.

 The EarFun Pro True Wireless are better in-ears than the Skullcandy Dime True Wireless.
 The EarFun are more comfortable and are rated IPX5 for water resistance, although we don't currently test for this.
 They also have an active noise cancelling (ANC) feature, which can cut down a great amount of noise around you, and their battery performance is significantly better.